Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 >A once beautiful white building with elegant stained glass windows is now a half burnt shell, the fantastic windows shattered and destroyed.
 The building closed the the public.
 ### The Temple Glade:
 >In the midst of the town, slightly away from the rest of the buildings likes a grove of trees and bushes.
 In the midst sits a small clustering of religious buildings: stone heat domes, long preaching halls, and small shrines.
+#### Tennyson and the Followers of Alsolace
+The workers of temple glade actually are [[The Followers of Alsolace]], led by [[Tennyson Heralds]].
+He is a mad preacher who "hails from the hidden forests ([[The High Forests]] and also total BS)."
+He uses smooth words, reassurance, and firm preaching to rally those who surround him.

 **Special Development for Temple Glade:**
 The following actually works really closely with [[Livy's Livestock (Slave House)]] and abducts people from town and sends them over to the slave house.
 They have been targeting grieving people from the recent raids.
 They bring them into private rooms to pray, drug them, and then cart them over.
 They are working closely with [[Dmitri Mironov]] and [[Igor Larionov]] who are helping with this.